 RSSAC thanks the following members of the Caucus and external experts for their time, contributions, and review in producing this Report.

-RSSAC caucus members

-John Augenstein

-Frederick Baker

-Marc Blanchet

-Brett Carr

-Kazunori Fujiwara

-Wes Hardaker

-Paul Hoffman

-Hiro Hotta

-Lars-Johan Liman

-Jeff Osborn

-Kenneth Renard

-Karl Reuss

-Shinta Sato

-Barbara G. Schleckser

-Ryan Stephenson

-Robert Story

-Brad Verd

-Duane Wessels

-Dessalegn Yehuala

-ICANN support staff

-Andrew McConachie

-Ozan Sahin

-Steve Sheng (editor)

 6.2 Statements of Interest

 RSSAC caucus member biographical information and Statements of Interests are available at: https://community.icann.org/display/RSI/RSSAC+Caucus+Statements+of+Interest.